25prabhu10/notes/docs/Non-Sorted/PC.md

 Intel-compatible motherboard for an Intel CPU and an AMD-compatible motherboard for an AMD CPU

-Both brands use different socket types, and that is why **you can’t swap CPUs from different brands**.
+Both brands use different socket types, and that is why **you can't swap CPUs from different brands**.
 Sockets can even vary across processor generations from the same company

 | Brand | Generation                                          | Socket         | Reason                                                          |
 | ----- | --------------------------------------------------- | -------------- | --------------------------------------------------------------- |